 - A scrubber system that traps chromic acid and prevents pollutants from being released into the atmosphere.
 This is extremely important as the acid is a genotoxic carcinogen.

-- In order to prevent contaminants from going into the ground, the pit must be completely encapsulated and the contaminated water must be treated.
+- To prevent contaminants from going into the ground, the pit must be completely encapsulated.
+The contaminated water must be treated.

 Before committing to a chrome plating facility, make sure you investigate the company and their commitments to quality.
-No matter the industry, it is imperative that you choose a company able to deliver the quality needed to weather your application and remain in good condition.
+It is important that you choose a company able to deliver the quality to handle your equipment.